Ruby Duncan: Activism and the Strip

-In 1971 the state of Nevada cut 75% of welfare given to women with children.
+In a political environment where Ronald Reagan had found success with welfare reform as one of the major goals, the Nevada welfare department under George Miller was pursuing aggressive measures to reduce aid.
+In 1971, it cut 75% of welfare given to women with children. affecting around 3500 families.
 Duncan organized with other welfare mothers, especially those from Clark County Welfare Rights and the Nevada Welfare Rights Organization, initially holding small demonstrations.
 They organized two large-scale marches of welfare mothers and their children down the Las Vegas Strip.

 At the first in March 1971, upwards of 6000 people marched down the Las Vegas Strip, shutting down revenues to the casinos, including Caesars Palace, for several hours.
 Celebrities and well known activists including Jane Fonda, Donald Sutherland, Ralph Abernathy, Cesar Chavez, Dr. Benjamin Spock, and Dave Dellinger attended, protecting the protestors from police and bystander abuse.
 A week later, another march took place.
 This time they sat across six lanes of traffic, meaning women and children were arrested.

 The marches gained attention from local and national news.
 Duncan and the other welfare mothers of the Clark County Welfare Rights Organization subsequently organized eat-ins, where dozens of welfare mothers and their children would order food from casino restaurants and then leave, telling the casinos to bill the state government.
 Two weeks after the initial eat-in, a federal judge mandated that all of the mothers that had been dropped from welfare be re-added immediately.

 Duncan also served as a Democratic Delegate for Nevada at the 1980 Democratic National Convention.

-Operation Life (1972-1992)
+Operation Life (1972–1992)

 Duncan co-founded Operation Life in 1972 and served as the director for nearly two decades.
 The non-profit organization worked towards improving the lives of families and promoted welfare reform in West Las Vegas.
 Operation Life initiated community programs including drug and alcohol abuse prevention, daycare centers, medical clinics, lunch programs and employment programs.
 Operation Life also contributed "Ruby Duncan Manor" a housing building for 30 elderly and disabled individuals.
 Duncan stepped down as director in 1990 and the organization ended in 1992.

+Death

+Duncan died on April 26, 2026, at the age of 93.
+She died peacefully surrounded by her children and grandchildren.

 Recognition

-She received the following awards and honors:
+Duncan received the following awards and honors: